malgrieve/Lumore/Lumore/Monsters/beasts.md

 ### Eleont
 The eleont boasts the one of the largest beastial masses on the land.

-### Hippoar
-The hippoar claims kingship of the waters of the great savanna.

-### Monkre
-The monkee maintains its dominance within the trees of the land.

 ### Black Vulpe
 The black vulpe is a dangerous beast that is considerably larger than a wolve but smaller than a tundra wolve.
 They are far more agreesive than their smaller brethren.
 It is said to use a form of dark magic to confuse and ensnare their prey.